Graphmasters/nunav-navigation-sdk-example/android/README.md

 ## About The Project

-To serve as a hands on example, this project will demonstrate the integration and usage of the `Nunav SDK` for Android via a simple example app.
+To serve as a hands on example, this project will demonstrate the integration and usage of the `NUNAV SDK` for Android via a simple example app.

 ![Preview](docs/navigation.gif)